-This policy applies to anyone that interacts with PGA Staff (including volunteers and contractors) through any form of communication including via letter, email, social media, telephone or in person.
+This policy applies to anyone that interacts with PGA Staff (including volunteers, contractors and PGA Members) through any form of communication including via letter, email, social media, telephone or in person.

 The PGA are proud to have staff that support our Trainees, Members, Partners and golfers throughout their interactions with us.
 The PGA wish to provide our staff with a safe workplace where mutual respect is given.
 This policy outlines the types of behaviours that will not be tolerated.
 This is not an exhaustive list.